Your NC examination will include questions from 4 main sources, listed below. We suggest you have these books for your studying needs:

 - Take the time to evaluate your Test One results completely by looking up references to the questions located at the end of the test.
 What themes do you see?
 Does one Article or Table keep coming up?

 - Make a list of areas both within the code and in the other materials that you need to focus your studies.

 - Review in the Electrical Contractor’s Examination Candidate Bulletin how many questions you will have in each category.
 All are important, but you want to make sure you are focusing your energy appropriately.

 - Read NASCLA’s Contractor’s Guide.

-- Read the NC rules and laws.
+- Read the NC Electrical Contractors Licensing Law.

-- Reevaluate where you need to focus your studies and concentrate on those areas needing the most attention using Tests Two and Three.
+- Reevaluate where you need to focus your studies and concentrate on those areas needing the most attention using tests Two and Three.
 Repeat the steps as needed.
 Be careful to not memorize any questions or answers.
 Understand how to FIND the answers.
 These questions may be similar to what you will be asked on the state exam, but they are not from the state exam.
 You must understand how to navigate the code book(s) and how to perform the calculations as directed.